Working at the cutting edge of the field with top international scientists, our postgraduate programs seek to ensure that each student:

 Develops skills to pursue new knowledge, both basic and applied, independently; and

 Engages in pioneering research in this and related disciplines.

-The Department emphasizes both academic excellence and industrial relevance and, wherever possible, programmes are set in the context of local industry needs and explore the potential of creating demand for new technologies.
+The Department emphasizes both academic excellence and industrial relevance and, wherever possible, programs are set in the context of local industry needs and explore the potential of creating demand for new technologies.

-The MPhil programme aims to strengthen students’ fundamental knowledge of Chemical Engineering, with specialization in the areas of chemical processing, materials, environment, energy, and bioengineering.
-Students will be exposed to relevant issues involved in the scientific research, technology development and commercial applications in the field.
-Those on the programme are required to undertake coursework and successfully complete a thesis to demonstrate competence in research.
+The MPhil program aims to strengthen students’ fundamental knowledge of Chemical Engineering, with specialization in the areas of chemical processing, materials, environment, energy, and bioengineering.
+Students will be exposed to relevant issues involved in scientific research, technology development, and commercial applications in the field.
+Those on the program are required to undertake coursework and successfully complete a thesis to demonstrate competence in research.